Perl/PPCs/docs/process.md

 During this phase, you (the proposer) are responsible for moving things forward.

-When you think your idea has been sufficiently scrutinized, and you gotten all the feedback you're going to benefit from, submit your updated document to the PSC.
+When you think your idea has been sufficiently scrutinized, and you have gotten all the feedback you're going to benefit from, submit your updated document to the PSC.
 They will either request more discussion, reject the proposal, or enter it into the tracker with the status **Exploratory**.

 ### Exploratory Status